As Trump Targets Twitter's Legal Shield, Experts Have A Warning

 Trump seized on the once-obscure legal provision after wrangling with Twitter this week.
 The social media platform put fact-checking labels on some of his tweets that claimed, without evidence, that mail-in ballots were fraudulent.
 Trump then signed an executive order seeking to peel away the sweeping legal immunity social media companies and other online sites have long used as a shield against an avalanche of lawsuits.

-The movement to revoke those safeguards is increasingly becoming a bipartisan consensus, with Vice President Joe Biden even saying Section 230 should be scrapped.
+The movement to revoke those safeguards is increasingly becoming a bipartisan consensus, with presumptive Democratic presidential nominee Joe Biden even saying Section 230 should be scrapped.

 But experts caution that eliminating the legal protections may have unintended consequences for Internet users that extend far beyond Facebook and Twitter.